Sprunglesonthehub/AcreetionOS-GNOME/README.md

 *   A backup should the primary source experience downtime.

 **What you'll find here:**
 *   Installation ISO images for AcreetionOS GNOME.
+(TBA)
 *   Potentially other related files necessary for the distribution.

 ## 🚀 Getting Started with AcreetionOS GNOME